AxisCommunications/acap-computer-vision-sdk-examples/parameter-api-cpp/README.md

 [![Build parameter-api-cpp application](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/actions/workflows/parameter-api-cpp.yml/badge.svg)](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/actions/workflows/parameter-api-cpp.yml)

-The example is written in Python and communicates with the [ACAP runtime](https://hub.docker.com/r/axisecp/acap-runtime) using gRPC on a Unix Domain Socket (UDS).
+The example is written in C++ and communicates with the [ACAP runtime](https://hub.docker.com/r/axisecp/acap-runtime) using gRPC on a Unix Domain Socket (UDS).
 ACAP runtime acts as a server that exposes the Parameter-API.

 ## Overview